-The WSU-wide Office of Undergraduate Research guides students from all majors as they seek to "research, conduct scholarship, or pursue creative activities" with mentors.
+The WSU-wide Office of Undergraduate Research guides students from all majors and grades as they seek to "research, conduct scholarship, and pursue creative activities" with mentors.

-Undergraduates currently involved in research work as peer mentors.
+Undergraduates currently involved in research are available for several hours most weeks to mentor you.
 They can answer your questions, such as "How do I get started?," "Will I get paid or am I eligible for a special scholarship?," and "How do I find a faculty mentor?"

-No appointments are necessary to meet with your peer mentors in the Smith Center for Undergraduate Education (CUE) 403 (new location).
-Mentors in spring 2014 are available Tuesdays 3-4 p.m., Wednesdays 3-4 p.m., and Thursdays 11-noon.
+No appointments are necessary to meet with peer mentors in the Smith Center for Undergraduate Education (CUE) 403.

 "A Summer of Research" (Washington State Magazine, Winter 2012)